yazz/VisualJS/README.md

         (.log js/console (str (<! (neo4j "START x = node(11) RETURN x" {} ))))
     )

- Please note that the Cypher is not visible from web browsers as it is encryted via a server side macro.
+ Please note that the raw Cypher code is not visible from web browsers as it is encryted via a server side macro.